chinapedia/wikipedia.abstract.en/Page/Casimir_effect.md

-Casimir_plates.svg Water_wave_analogue_of_Casimir_effect.ogv.
+.
 When the sonicator is turned on, waves are excited imitating vacuum fluctuations; as a result, the plates are forced together.]]

 In quantum field theory, the CASIMIR EFFECT and the CASIMIR–POLDER FORCE are physical forces arising from a quantized field.
 They are named after the Dutch physicist Hendrik Casimir who predicted them in 1948.